MERV Ratings: MERV 13 Vs MERV 11 Vs Merv 8

-A MERV 13 rated filter captures 90% or better of particles between the sizes of 0.3 and 10 microns.
-The higher-rated filter also captures up to 90 percent or better of smaller particles floating through the air.
+A MERV 13-rated filter captures 90% or better of particles between the sizes of 3.0 and 10 microns.
+The higher-rated filter also captures up to 50 percent or greater of the smallest particles floating through the air.

 The primary benefit when comparing a MERV 11 vs. MERV 13 filter is that the latter includes stronger protection against airborne bacteria and viruses that spread through droplets in the air.

+- Evaluate your family’s lifestyle.
 If you have pets, opt for at least a MERV 11 filter.
-You’ll want a filter that captures the pet dander as well as loose hair.
+You’ll want a filter that captures the pet dander and loose hair.
 If there’s smoking in the home or allergies or asthma affect your family, go for a MERV 13.

+- Consider environmental factors.
 Living in Los Angeles comes with environmental challenges that those in Cumberland, Rhode Island don’t face.
-If you live in a smog city or otherwise poor air quality space, install a higher MERV rated filter in your home.
+If you live in a smog city or otherwise poor air quality space, install a higher MERV-rated filter in your home.
 Homeowners in rural areas are often shielded from pollutants with a MERV 8 filter.

 Strict building codes and an increase in foot traffic generally mean commercial properties should opt for a filter with a higher MERV rating.
-To protect the well-bring of your employees and patrons, install at least a MERV 13 rated filter in your commercial building.
+To protect the well-being of your employees and customers, install at least a MERV 13-rated filter in your commercial building.